 A3.
-Yes, a mechanism is in place to restrict total fishing mortality, but in recent years, catches have regularly been slightly over the agreed TAC and F is above FMSY.
-So, I do not think it is very effective.

-CB: Agreed, but that (i.e. keeping F at F{MSY}) is not what the clause is assessing.
+Yes, a mechanism is in place to restrict total fishing mortality, but it does not seem effective in keeping F at the MSY level (it has been over that level since 20 years ago).
+Agreed, but that (i.e. keeping F at $F{MSY}$ ) is not what the clause is assessing.
 However, some text has been added to reflect the high F.